sh3ll3y/promotion-service/README.md

 This approach ensures efficient CPU utilization and memory management, enabling the processing of large CSV files without loading the entire file into memory.
 It also provides robustness through comprehensive error handling and system notification via event publishing.
 #### Example
-The CSV file should be placed in the root directory of the codebase:
+The CSV file should be placed in the root directory of the codebase (sample file already placed in the code):
 ```bash
 curl -X POST -d "filename=/app/data/promotions.csv" http://localhost:8080/process-csv
 ```